F

 An Overview of Cost of Living in Hollister, CA

-The cost of living in Hollister is among the highest in the country, making it a very expensive place to live.
-Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Hollister falls into this category, which may not be suitable for those seeking an economically favorable living environment.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Hollister is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Hollister falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 Housing costs make up a big chunk of the cost of living in Hollister, and they usually eat into a large part of your take-home pay.
 Unfortunately, in this area, both buying a home and renting one costs 146% more than the average city.
 This includes stuff like home prices, rent, mortgage rates, and insurance.